microsoft/dtslint/README.md

 `dtslint` tests a TypeScript declaration file for style and correctness.
-It will install `typescript` and `tslint` for you, so this is the only tool you need to test a type definition.
+It will install `typescript` and `eslint` for you, so this is the only tool you need to test a type definition.

 Lint rules new to dtslint are documented in the [docs](docs) directory.